c0p4c4b4n4/grpc-grpc-java/example1/readme.md

 ```

-In this implementation, the client is not blocked on the serverStreamingEcho method.
+In this implementation, the client *does not block* on the serverStreamingEcho method.
 To wait for the asynchronous interaction to complete — either successfully or with an exception — we use a CountDownLatch as a thread barrier.
 The main thread will be blocked until the countDown method is called, which occurs in either the onCompleted or onError handler of the response stream observer.

 ##### Running the server and client